whatsupmailbox/whatsupmailbox.github.io/_posts/2015-10-15-Birchbox-Subscription-Box-October-2015-Review-Coupon.md

 <br>

-<p><i class="icon-exclamation-sign"></i><b> My Thoughts:</b> Another month where Birchbox does not disappoint!
-Besides the perfume sample, I'll be using everything in this box and I always love it when they include an extra packet of sample, it adds to my bonus points which means more shopping =) I think I may need to update my beauty profile since there was only 1 makeup item in my box this time and that one item was the one I chose for my sample choice.
+<p><i class="icon-exclamation-sign"></i><b> My Thoughts:</b> This month wasn't great, but it wasn't bad either.
+The value is on the low side, but still double the cost so it's still worth it to me.
+Besides the perfume sample, I'll be using everything in this box, but my favorite has got to be hands down the Benefit Roller Lash Mascara.
+What an amazing find and it was such a great product, I purchased the full size right after I tested it, that's how good it was!
+I may need to update my beauty profile though, since there was only 1 makeup item in my box this time which is the mascara.
 I would like to see a more balanced selection, so hopefully next month there'll be a better mix.</p>

 <p>Not a subscriber?
-You can <a href="https://www.birchbox.com/invite/whatsupmailbox"><big>visit their website to subscribe</big></a>.
-Plus for a limited time (until Oct 9th), use coupon code <a href="https://www.birchbox.com/invite/whatsupmailbox" target="_blank"><b>5BOX</b></a> to get $5 off your first box, that's 50% off!
-That's a great deal especially when you review your products, you get $5 to spend in the Birchbox shop so that makes this deal essentially FREE! <a href="https://www.birchbox.com/invite/whatsupmailbox" target="_blank">Get one now</a> before this code expires!</p>
+You can <a href="https://www.birchbox.com/invite/whatsupmailbox"><big>visit their website or subscribe here</big></a> to start receiving their monthly beauty boxes, it's totally worth it!</p>
 <br>

 <TABLE  BORDER="5" style="width:50%">